Last Updated on

 Something about it was (and is!) so comforting.
 I could have easily taken down an entire pan if I really tried.
 Luckily, I wasn’t allowed to try, and this has probably been a great thing for my arteries because, umm, this casserole is not the healthiest.

 However, it’s quite delicious.
 And it’s a perfect side dish for a decadent meal like Thanksgiving because making this once a year is totally acceptable.

 That being said, I hadn’t had Creamed Cornbread Casserole since I was a kid, and I knew I wanted to make it for Blogsgiving this year.

 The original recipe, as I recall, calls for a box of cornbread mix, a can of creamed corn, another can of regular corn, some milk, sour cream and eggs.
-You mixed ’em all together, threw them in a baking dish, then popped it into the oven until it was browned and delicious.
+You mix ’em all together, throw them in a baking dish, then pop it into the oven until golden brown and delicious.

 I wanted to try my hand at making it from scratch… except I couldn’t find fresh corn to make my own creamed corn.
 It is, after all, November.
 Corn season has long passed us by, so canned creamed corn became a necessity.
 And maybe it was a good thing because this recipe requires little fuss.
 Just some whisking and mixing and folding everything together before you pop it into the oven.

-I tinkered with the original recipe a bit, as well, adding a jalapeño for a bit of spice, as well as melted butter for some uumph… just in case the sour cream, milk and creamed corn didn’t make this casserole decadent enough, haha.
+I tinkered with the original recipe a bit, as well, adding a jalapeño for a bit of spice, as well as melted butter for some uumph… just in case the sour cream, milk and creamed corn didn’t make this casserole decadent enough.